 04. Scalability and Customization

-Choose a solution that can grow with your organization.
+Pick software that won’t slow you down as your team grows.
 It should handle increased headcount and additional modules (e.g., adding performance management later).
 Also, ensure you can customize reports and metrics definitions.

 A one-size-fits-all dashboard may not suit your strategy; ideally, the software allows the creation of custom fields and KPIs relevant to your business.